inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 Measurement Interval - average time between motor block assessments - front tile metric calculation

+This calculation will look at all Motor block assessment intervals for epidural patients.

+There needs to be a minimum of two scores of >0 at two different dt_stamps to calculate a measurement interval.
+Note that assessing the motor block involves documenting both right and left leg scores simultaneously.
+Simultaneous right and leg measurements should not be used in the measurement interval calculation (if a patient has only just been admitted with one (r or l leg) or two (r and l leg at same dt_stamp) motor block assessments at one dt_stamp, or if a patient only has one/two at same dt_stamp score during their entire ICU admission, calculation will not be possible and data will not be included on front tile average time between assessments metric.

+Once both scores have resumed to zero, motor block assessment is no longer required.
+This means that even if scores fall within the 12 hour assessment window, if both r and l leg scores are zero, do not calculate the measurement interval after scores of zero.

+Worked example:

+A patient has the following assessments calculated:

+1) 09:00 Motor block r leg = 2, Motor block l leg = 1
+2) 11:00 Motor block r leg =1, Motor block l leg = 1
+3) 13:00 Motor block r leg = 1, Motor block l leg = 0
+4) 15:00 Motor block r leg = 0, Motor block l leg = 0
+5) 19:00 Motor block r leg = 0, Motor block l leg = 0

+The interval between assessment 4 and 5 should not factor into the average time between measurements calculation because assessement four showed zero motor block.

-this calculation will look at all Motor block assessments (including those that are not on sedation or mechanically ventilated) average time between scores should be calculated from ACTUAL documented RASS scores in EPIC (ie. those with a _dt stamp) and not any forward filled scores there needs to be a minimum of two scores to calculate a measurement interval (if a patient has only just been admitted with one RASS score documented, or if a patient only has one RASS score during their entire ICU admission, calculation will not be possible and data will not be included on front tile metric the data on the front tile looks back from the current time to 24 hours in the past there will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59) the leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 motor block assessment, time interval calculated with a NIGHT RASS at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient the _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category worked example:
+This calculation on the front tile looks back from the current time to 24 hours in the past

+There will be two measurement interval calculations displayed on the front tile: DAY (08:00-19:59) and NIGHT (20:00-07:59) in line with other metrics we should provide some leeway (15 minutes) in charting documentation, therefore (adjusted time frame): DAY (08:00-19:59) and NIGHT (20:00-07:59).
+The leeway is to mitigate skewed mean interval, particularly in the DAY calculation (e.g. 08:01 motor block assessment, time interval calculated with a NIGHT motor block assessment at 02:00, would give a 04:01 measurement interval which would skew daytime data, the 15 minute leeway may need to be reviewed if insufficient

+The _dt of each measurement determines whether it is categorised as 'DAY' or 'NIGHT', but in order to complete the measurement interval calculation, a preceding measurement can be in the opposing category

+Worked example:

 (a) a motor block assessment documented at 08:10 would have to be linked with an earlier measurement during the night shift to calculate an interval and would be classified as - NIGHT (before 08:14)

 (b) an assessment documented at 8:30 would have to be linked with an earlier measurement during the day or night shift to calculate an interval and would be classified as - DAY (after 08:14)

 (c) an assessment documented at 20:10 would have to be linked with an earlier measurement during the day shift to calculate an interval and would be classified as - DAY (before 20:14)
-(d)an assessment documented 20:00 would have to be linked with an earlier measurement during the night or day shift to calculate an interval and would be classified as - NIGHT (after 20:14) once classified into DAY or NIGHT, determine numerator and denominator for each and calculate mean DAY Numerator = sum of the minutes and hours between all intervals recorded between (08:15-20:14) that fall into the current 24 hour rolling window
+(d)an assessment documented 20:00 would have to be linked with an earlier measurement during the night or day shift to calculate an interval and would be classified as - NIGHT (after 20:14)

+Once classified into DAY or NIGHT, determine numerator and denominator for each and calculate mean

+- DAY Numerator = sum of the minutes and hours between all intervals recorded between (08:15-20:14) that fall into the current 24 hour rolling window

-DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (20:15-08:14) that fall into the current 24 hour rolling window
+- DAY Denominator = number of all time interval measurements that fall into the current 24 hour rolling window

+- NIGHT Numerator = sum of the minutes and hours between all intervals recorded between (20:15-08:14) that fall into the current 24 hour rolling window

-NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window calculate respective DAY and NIGHT mean motor block assessment measurement interval and display as hh:mm on front tile
+- NIGHT Denominator = number of all time interval measurements that fall into the current 24 hour rolling window calculate respective DAY and NIGHT mean motor block assessment measurement interval and display as hh:mm on front tile